fireboy1919/viaduct/docs/content/docs/developers/devserve/_index.md

 The `devserve` task provides a development server for Viaduct applications with:
 - **GraphiQL IDE**: Interactive GraphQL explorer in your browser
-- **Hot-reloading**: Automatic reloading when schema or code changes
+- **Auto-reloading**: Automatic reloading when schema or code changes
 - **Zero configuration**: Works out-of-the-box with any Viaduct application

 ## Prerequisites